ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Methodology

-It is usually difficult for attackers to invade the malware detector itself.
-However, attackers are able to modify samples to disguise their original counterparts.
-AEs $x^*$ are created to make a subtle and hardly detectable change to a data sample $x$ in the form of $x^*=x+\delta$.
-Despite the detector having correctly classified result in $x$, the target detector would produce an incorrect result because of the perturbation from AE $x^*$.
-In order to deceive the malware detector and induce it to present the wrong result (against benign label in attack mode), two popular AE generation methods (FGSM and C\&W) are optimized and then be used in this paper.
+We define AEs as $x^*$ which are generated by introducing a subtle change to an original sample $x$ with $x^*=x+\delta$.
+In order to deceive the malware detector, two popular AE generation methods --- FGSM and C\&W attack --- are optimized and used in this paper.